-These notices are generally of a prescribed format as set down by legislation and these notices are included in our Premium Tenancy Kits.
+These notices are generally of a prescribed format as set down by legislation.
+These notices are included in our Premium Tenancy Kits.

-Sample image of a Notice of Intention to Sell the Premises - these notices generally follow a prescribed format and need to include particular information to comply with the residential tenancy legisaltion.
+Sample image of a Notice of Intention to Sell the Premises – these notices generally follow a prescribed format and need to include particular information to comply with the residential tenancy legislation.

 Notify your tenants of inspections: showing the rental property to potential purchasers

 If the property is tenanted, a Landlord is required to give appropriate notice.
 The notice requirements differ, depending on the State the property is situated in.